 Minskin cats have quite stocky bodies and rather short legs.
 Their coat is unique due to its lack of fur.
 The Minskin breed was created from the Sphynx cat breed.
 This is a relatively new breed of cat.
 It was first developed in 1998 in Boston.

 The breeder crossed his Munchkin cat with a Sphynx for a healthier immune system.
-By 2005, 50 cats could be called Minskins and this new breed was recognised.
-As you will have seen throughout this post, rare cat breeds are often quite new which means that they have yet to breed extensively.
+By 2005, 50 cats could be called Minskins, and this new breed was recognized.
+As you will have seen throughout this post, rare cat breeds are often quite new, which means that they have yet to breed extensively.

 10. LaPerm